 Whether you are meeting the guy you have been talking to online, for the first time or planning a weekend getaway with your partner, dating undergoes many different phases and changes.
 Here are the 5 different stages of dating:

-Stage One: Attraction
+Stage 1: Attraction

 This stage happens very early in the relationship and is based solely on first impressions.
 During this stage, you focus on trying to impress the other person.
 This is a very pivotal stage in dating, as it defines whether you are attracted to the other person and would be willing to pursue a romantic endeavor with them.
 During this stage of uncertainty you will find yourself constantly communicating with your partner, whether it is through texting, social media, voice calls, video calls and even in-person on dates, to determine whether you want to move to the next level.

-Stage Two: Romance
+Stage 2: Romance

 This is the stage where the uncertainty begins to subside and you can finally indulge on a romantic cruise with your partner.
 When we talk about dating vs relationship, this stage is often also known as the honeymoon phase as things are moving in a positive direction and your feelings for your partner keep growing stronger each day.
 You constantly feel love-struck by this person and are oblivious of their flaws.
 You want to be in their presence all the time.

-Stage Three: Reality
+Stage 3: Reality

 Once the honeymoon phase is over and the perpetual infatuation begins to subside, reality hits you!
 You begin to see the other person’s flaws and shortcomings.
 The blinders are off and the red-flags start to become more obvious.
 This is the time when you might get into arguments with your partner and often find yourself at a crossroads with them over important decisions.
 In the relationship vs dating debate, this is a make-or-break stage.
 One of two things can happen; you can either overcome your differences and conflicts and get closer to one another or end the relationship for good.

-Stage Four: Intimacy
+Stage 4: Intimacy

 Once your relationship has hit rock bottom, it is time to rise!
 If your dating rendezvous has reached this stage, then congratulations!
 You are officially in your comfort zone and ready to commit to the other person.
 By this point, you would have overcome all forms of uncertainty, doubt, conflict, and drama.
 Even if you not completely tend to make it work long-term, then you might find yourself falling in love with this person.
 Chances are that they will meet your parents and even your closest friends.
-Conversations will become more comfortable and intimate as you will not hesitate from sharing your insecurities with them.
+Conversations will become more comfortable and intimate as you will not hesitate to share your insecurities with them.
 Your feelings for the other person will be true, and you will feel enthusiastic about their success and excited about your future with them.

 Stage 5: Commitment